Summit’s Litigation Analytics Team provides expert witness and counsel support to government and private clients.

 Summit’s Litigation Analytics Team consists of economists, data scientists, and statisticians providing expert witness and counsel support to government and private clients.
 Half of our team hold advanced degrees.
 We use advanced quantitative methods to generate evidence litigators need to prosecute or defend effectively.
 We use math as a tool to understand the world and for rhetorical purposes.

-- Dr. Albert J. Lee is the Founding Principal and Expert Economist of Summit.
+- Dr. Albert J. Lee is the Founding Partner and Expert Economist of Summit.
 He has extensive experience managing consulting engagements involving diverse teams of academic experts, economists, and other professionals.
 Dr. Lee is an expert in econometric modeling and statistical sampling.
 He holds a doctorate in economics from UCLA.

 - Dr. Ed Dieterle is Director of Litigation Analytics.
 He directs multidisciplinary teams of researchers that use advanced quantitative methods to generate evidence litigators need to prosecute or defend effectively.
 Dr. Dieterle is an expert in applying quantitative and qualitative methods to study how individuals and team work together and learn.
 He holds a doctorate in Learning and Teaching from Harvard University.